What is breast cancer?

-* Tumor grade (How the tumor cells compare with normal cells and how slowly or quickly those cells are dividing).
+- Tumor grade (how the tumor cells compare with the normal cells)

 Breast cancer symptoms vary, and some people may have no symptoms at all, especially early in the disease.
 That's why regular screening mammograms are so important.
 These scans may detect small tumors before you can feel them.
 Still, mammography isn't foolproof, so you should also become familiar with your breasts, so you know what's normal for you and what's not.
 Pay attention to any breast changes you experience, including these possible warnings signs:

-* A change in the size or shape of your breast.
-Look for swelling, thickening, or shrinkage, especially in one breast.
+- A change in the size or shape of the breast (swelling, thickening, or shrinkage—especially in one breast)

 Breast cancer begins when mutated cells in the breast divide and grow with abandon.
 These abnormal cells form a mass of tissue called a tumor.
 So why do normal breast cells mutate?
 Sometimes inherited gene mutations (passed down through families) can lead to breast cancer.
 More often, DNA damage is sustained at some point during a person's life, perhaps due to lifestyle or environmental factors.